alexpaul/Parsing-JSON-Review/Parsing-JSON-Using-Combine/README.md

 We handle dispatching back to the main thread in the `APIClient` so the view controller does not have to do this work.

-`.eraseToAnyPublisher` hided the implementation detail from the client code.
+`.eraseToAnyPublisher` hides the implementation detail from the client code.

 ```swift
 class APIClient {